How To Turn An Owner-Run Business Into A Management-Run Business

 The operations of a company are split into three philosophical categories.

 First, there are resources.
-These can be thought of as things that might show up on a balance sheet.
+These can be thought of as things that might appear on a balance sheet.
 They include cash, technology, IP, equipment, inventory, and staff.

 Secondly, you have processes.
-This is the secret sauce of a company that allows it to turn its resources into something with a greater value.
+This is a company's secret sauce that allows it to turn its resources into something with greater value.
 Think of it as the process of turning a precious metal into the circuitry we use in computers.

 Finally, you have priorities.
 Priorities define what a company says “yes” to and what it says “no” to.